The Niagara Falls Illumination Board's

 The illumination lights have operated continuously since their inception in the late 1800's till now.
 Throughout the years there have been only several interruptions.
 During periods of WWI & WWII the illumination lights were not turned on.
 The other interruption occurred in January 1938, when a major ice jam shut down the Ontario Power Company Generating Station at the base of the gorge.
 The lights remained off until the power station resumed operations.

 The Niagara Falls Illumination Board currently employ two operators on staff to conduct the nightly illumination of the Falls.
-The light show is controlled by a single operator, who changes colour of the lights by changing the combination of the coloured films in front of each light.
-The standard colour of each light is white.
+The light show is controlled by a single operator, who by remote control changes colour of the lights by changing the combination of the coloured gelatins in front of each light.
+The standard colour of each light projector is white.

-The operator controls the battery of four Xenon lights were built to shine directly on the American Falls from a location along the Ontario Power Company access road on the Canadian by remote control.
+The operator also controls a battery of three Xenon lights by remote control, that were built to shine directly on the American Falls from a location along the former Ontario Power Company access road on the Canadian shore.

 Power is supplied by the City of Niagara Falls (Ontario) Hydro Commission.
 It is estimated that the cost of illuminating the Falls including the services of an operator is approximately $85 per hour.